Credit Cards Travel Credit Cards

 Amex and Chase travel portals

 Amex and Chase let you book travel with cash, points, or a combination of the two through their travel portals.
-Each portal has its pros and cons that you should factor in when booking travel.
+Each portal has its pros and cons that you should consider when booking travel.

 Amex Travel